esilva-silva/EsilvaSoft.SlopStudio/README.md

 ## Current implementation status (21 September 2026)

-- **v0.5.0** is archived because its defined functional scope is implemented; it is **not homologated**.
-Real Windows/Linux, accessibility, native-dialog, topology and real-editing gates remain open.
+- **v0.5.0** is archived because its defined functional scope is implemented.
+Its real-environment validation is planned in **Phase 8 / v0.12.0**.
 - **v0.6.0** is the active phase.
-The deterministic autocomplete implementation, isolated cores and automated language/ranking coverage are present, but its formal acceptance and real-environment validation remain open.
+The deterministic autocomplete implementation, isolated cores and automated language/ranking coverage are present; its manual validation is planned in **Phase 8 / v0.12.0**.
 - **v0.9.0** local AI is available only as an experimental capability. **v0.10.0** administration and maintenance code is preserved as an early implementation, without a current UI entry point.
 The remaining phases are planned.
 - The desktop UI supports **Portuguese (Brazil), English, Spanish and Simplified Chinese**. `pt-BR` is the initial language and **English (`en`) is the deterministic fallback**.
 This does not translate repository documents under `docs/`, which remain in Portuguese.